-Floor to ceiling tiled bathroom walls have a definite glitz factor, plus durability.
+Floor to ceiling mosaic tile bathroom walls have a definite glitz factor, plus durability.

 When I plan a kitchen or a bathroom, my first stops are tile showrooms.
-I’ve admitted in the past that I’m a bit of a junkie when it comes to tile – and mosaics in particular.
-One of the highlights of an anniversary trip to Sicily some years ago was a visit to a Roman villa with spectacular tile picture floors — tiny pieces of antique glass used to create scenes from lives lived two thousand years ago were a revelation.
-I’m also fan of kitchen and bathroom walls completely covered with tile — particularly glass or ceramic mosaics which create dancing light as the day goes by.
+I’ve admitted in the past that I’m a bit of a junkie when it comes to tile – and mosaic tile in particular.
+One of the highlights of an anniversary trip to Sicily some years ago was a visit to a Roman villa with spectacular mosaic tile picture floors.
+Those tiny pieces of antique glass used to create scenes from lives lived two thousand years ago were a revelation.
+I’m also a fan of kitchen and bathroom walls completely covered with tile — especially glass or ceramic mosaics which create dancing light as the day goes by.
 Nothing can offer more maximum visual impact that these special combinations of small-scale pattern, reflective surfaces and color.

-Two full walls of red pepper glass mosaic wrap around a powder room by Miami designer Pepe Calderin, stating the case perfectly.
-This is an unforgettable bathroom that requires little other embellishment and the addition of mirror serves to magnify the effect of the tile.
-While Calderin’s client paid for more than the usual amount of tile, humidity will never be an issue and no painting or maintenance is required.
+Two full walls of pepper-red glass mosaic tiles are wrapped around a powder room by Miami designer Pepe Calderin, stating the case perfectly.
+This is an unforgettable bathroom that requires little additional embellishment since the mirror magnifies the effect of the tile.
+While Calderin’s client paid for more than the usual amount of tile, humidity will never be an issue and little painting or maintenance is required.

 In a London townhouse renovated for a young family, the owner worked with Ilse Crawford, an eminent British hotel designer.
 While this third-floor children’s bath is more hipster then tween chic, the black ceramic “rotondo” tiles (also called penny rounds) from Britain’s Domus deliver a childroof (even bulletproof) spa.
-While some designers might choose a contrasting color for the floor, the consistency keeps the focus on the handsome lab sink was brought in from New York and the built in storage below.
-Both the huge round mirror with integral lighting above the sink and the tile do double duty.
+Some designers might choose a contrasting color for the floor.
+Here, though, the consistency keeps the focus on the handsome Kohler Brockway lab-style sink with Kohler Cannock faucets brought in from New York.
+Both the huge round mirror with integral lighting above the sink and the tiled built in storage below do double duty.

 In another Calderin bathroom, a gradiant-color mosaic is used on two walls and extended to a third by its reflection in the huge expanse of mirror.
 The intense band of color creates something of a horizon line in the room, keeping the look low, sleek and modern but timeless as well.